 Internships and Study Abroad Opportunities

-Students who major or minor in Film Studies have many opportunities to get first-hand experience in film--both locally and globally.
+Students who major or minor in Film and Media Arts have many opportunities to get first-hand experience in film--both locally and globally.

 FAMU International in Prague

 Study film in Prague (in English!).
 FAMU International (a part of the Film and TV School of the Academy of Performing Arts in Prague) was founded after World War II, in 1947.
 It is the fifth oldest film school in the world.
 Its graduates include many influential filmmakers and scriptwriters, many known within international contexts such as Oscar winners or laureates of international film festivals.
 It provides complete professional facilities from HDV, digital Beta cam and HDTV to 16 and 35mm facilities for students´ work.

 The program lasts for five weeks, and students take two 4-5 credit classes (for 2017: one contemporary Irish cinema course, one digital filmmaking course taught by Frank Reid, from the National Film School), lots of excursions including a long weekend at the Galway Film Fleadh (the country's biggest film festival).
 Students live with Irish families.
 Scholarships are available.

 NY Arts Program